Through Grit and Grime in Thessaloniki with Kids

 Crisp choux and luscious cream at Choureal.

 The joy of my children in Flying Tiger variety store is nearly equal to that of a sweet shop, so I thought it deserves a mention.
-Filled with clever gadgets, art and craft supplies, trinkets and other fun toys, so dirt-cheap are its prices that you can freely play fairy godmother for the day with little reservation.
+Filled with clever gadgets, art and craft supplies, and fun toys, so dirt-cheap are its prices that you can play fairy godmother for the day with little reservation.

 REGIONAL SIGHTS